Bhawna-ux/FMCG-Net-Revenue-Management-Analysis/README.md

 Promotional ROI: “Buy 2, Get 20% Off” campaign delivered highest return (12%).

-### Product Performance
+### Market Share And Product Performance
 **Which brands are winning in the shampoo category**<br>
-HealthMax maintains its position as a market leader in the shampoo segment, ahead of FreshCo Industries and GreenLeaf Distributors.
-The company operates two major brands—Shinez and Starbust—with Shinez being the stronger performer, contributing significantly to brand equity and revenue.
+**HealthMax** maintains its position as a market leader in the shampoo segment, ahead of FreshCo Industries and GreenLeaf Distributors.
+The company operates two major brands— **Shinez and Starbust**—with Shinez being the stronger performer, contributing significantly to brand equity and revenue.
 <br>
 <br>
 **How is the category evolving by region** <br>
-Geographically, HealthMax commands its highest market share in the South region (22%), outperforming North (19%) and Central (17%). <br>
+Geographically, HealthMax commands its highest market share in the **South region** (22%), outperforming North (19%) and Central (17%). <br>
 <br>
 ![image](https://github.com/user-attachments/assets/57877ab2-c37e-45e3-9fb5-9fb35fe10d46)
 ### HealthMax Growth
 Over the last 12 months, the shampoo category generated $98 million+ in revenue, with HealthMax achieving a 4% YoY growth in 2020.<br>
-Shinez contributed to this success with its 7.7% YOY growth.<br> <br>
+**Shinez** contributed to this success with its 7.7% YOY growth.<br> <br>

 ![image](https://github.com/user-attachments/assets/edcbe2db-8b44-4aba-a73a-89044d0b5912)
 <br>